Python Turtle - Lesson 3

 3

-So we could just use the following.
+So we can just use this instead.

 1for index in range(4):